nw-0712/nw-project2/README.md

 Testing<br/>
 Once tested, the following adjustments:
-* Removed Hardcoded Tiles: The previous hardcoded <div class="tile"> elements have been removed from the HTML to make cards to be generated dynamically through the JavaScript initializeGame function.
+* Removed Hardcoded Tiles: The previous hardcoded tile elements have been removed from the HTML to make cards to be generated dynamically through the JavaScript initializeGame function.
 * Removed duplicates: The new array makes sure that each tile appears exactly twice to form pairs.
 * Revised list card list: to ensures I had exactly 10 unique card images, which will be duplicated to create 10 pairs for the game.
 * Once deployed I had to adjust the home screen elements for the min-width media query 1200px.
-* After running JS through Jshint result - 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz) and added /* jshint esversion: 6 */.
-* Changed the behaviour so game timer does not immediately start at the restart game function, but when the firstClick event happens.
+* Changed the behaviour so game timer so it does not immediately start at the click action of restart game function, but when the firstClick event happens.

 Chrome DevTools<br/>
 https://developer.chrome.com/docs/devtools/<br/>